Events & Conferences

 Date and/or Deadline Event Link to More Information

-December 5–7, 2025 — Grand Rapids, Michigan Advisor Conference: National Conference on Student Activities (NA4SA) Advisors — Use code “KC25MD” when registering
+December 5–7, 2025 — Grand Rapids, Michigan Advisor Conference: National Conference on Student Activities (NA4SA) Advisors — Use code “KC25MD” when registering.

-Link to Information and Registration
+Link to Info & Registration

-ON-GOING Opportunities Event Link to Information
+Ongoing Opportunities Event Link

 Yearly